WoltLab/docs.woltlab.com/docs/javascript_code-snippets.md

----
-title: Code Snippets - JavaScript API
+# Code Snippets - JavaScript API
-sidebar: sidebar
-permalink: javascript_code-snippets.html
-folder: javascript
----

 This is a list of code snippets that do not fit into any of the other articles and merely describe how to achieve something very specific, rather than explaining